microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-06-01
+1. "SearchInHistory" now support search keyword in run hhistory which saved as a blob file.
+Due to memory saving issue, the blob large than 1MB will not be scanned.
+2. Added a new class for run history content decode.

 2023-05-25
 1. Fixed a bug which causing action run history input/output cannot be retrieved for API connection actions.